adlmii/adlmii/README.md

 | **Interests**          | Software Dev, Data Science, UI/UX, Front-end Dev                                           |
 | **Programming Languages** | Java, Python, PHP                                                                 |

+## Who am I? 🔍

+I'm someone who loves exploring topics that spark my curiosity.
+I’ve taken on numerous projects to broaden my knowledge and skills.
+I also enjoy helping others grasp concepts I’ve already mastered, creating a win-win scenario — they get to grow, and I get to deepen my understanding by teaching and explaining to others.

+For now, that’s all about me.
+I hope to accomplish even more in the future so I can share much more with all of you! 👋
 <!--
 **adlmii/adlmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.